 (2) the abortion is authorized in writing by the person or persons who are entitled to notice; or

-(3) the pregnant minor woman declares that she is a victim of sexual abuse, neglect, or physical abuse as defined in section 626.556.
-Notice of that declaration shall be made to the proper authorities as provided in section 626.556, subdivision 3.
+(3) the pregnant minor woman declares that she is a victim of sexual abuse, neglect, or physical abuse as defined in chapter 260E.
+Notice of that declaration shall be made to the proper authorities as provided in section 260E.06.

 Performance of an abortion in violation of this section shall be a misdemeanor and shall be grounds for a civil action by a person wrongfully denied notification.
 A person shall not be held liable under this section if the person establishes by written evidence that the person relied upon evidence sufficient to convince a careful and prudent person that the representations of the pregnant woman regarding information necessary to comply with this section are bona fide and true, or if the person has attempted with reasonable diligence to deliver notice, but has been unable to do so.